 Sans-Arc Studio’s blue-hued design earned Smallfry a spot on the shortlist for Best Restaurant Design at the 2017 Eat Drink Design Awards.
 Aside from new branding, “There won’t be a lot of changes [to the fit-out],” Lim says.
 “The current design is too nice to pull apart.”

-It will be business as usual until Smallfry Seafood closes in early November.
+Smallfry Seafood closes on November 2.
 It will relaunch after a two-week renovation.